samsquire/ideas2/README.md

 # 18. CMS for building webapps

-A CMS for webapps: create serverside and clientside routes, register handlers from a GUI.
+A CMS for webapps: create serverside and clientside routes, register handlers from a GUI, create facts about the GUI.

 # 19. Stack-upon